 Nearly three decades building hardware, software, and systems of systems—not just as a profession, but as a long‑running hobby and passion.

-Systems engineering enables projects to be executed on‑time, on‑budget, and within scope.
-In practice, many lean organizations only use pieces of it informally, which limits impact and often adds confusion.
+Standardized methods enable projects to be executed on‑time, on‑budget, and within scope.
+In practice, many lean organizations only use parts of processes informally, which limits impact and often adds confusion.

-Snap‑In Systems Engineering (SISE) follows the classic “Vee” model while emphasizing an agile, modular approach that is easier to adopt and scale.
-Each snap‑in is designed to minimize the amount of systems engineering knowledge required, while still focusing on measurable results.
+Snap‑In Systems Engineering (SISE) follows the classic “Vee” iterative model, emphasizing an agile, modular approach that is easier to adopt and scale.
+Each snap‑in phase is designed to minimize the amount of knowledge required to execute, while still focusing on measurable results.
+No engineering skills required.

 SISE reduces cost and time by integrating sales, operational, and service considerations into an iterative process.
-It’s systems engineering “for the rest of us,” tuned for AI, software, and mSaaS teams that need rigor without bureaucracy.
+It’s standardized methods “for the lay team,” tuned for agile teams that need rigor without bureaucracy.

 Get the SISE book on Amazon